 QMC wandered around at exactly the right time and got it for the price of a Tesla.

-This wasn’t so easy, in this case, because not many folks cold call people out at Cat Lake, Manitoba.
+This wasn’t so easy in this case because not many folks could call people out at Cat Lake, Manitoba.
 Mostly because there are no people in Cat Lake, Manitoba.
 You’ve got to go up the parks department road a ways, to a little landing called Bissett, or down the road to Poplar Bay, on your way to Winnipeg about 150kms away.

-Cat Lake is part of the Nopiming Provincial Park, which is to say it’s part of a big old swamp.
-There are certainly more lakes than people out there, so it’s unsurprising that this highway marker to a town that never was sat roasting in the sun (or freezing in the cold) for so long without some Vancouver rounder spotting it.
+Cat Lake is located within Nopiming Provincial Park (no worries, in Manitoba, mining is permitted within parks), which is to say it’s part of a big old swamp.
+There are certainly more lakes than people out there, so it’s unsurprising that this highway marker to a town that never was, sat roasting in the sun (or freezing in the cold) for so long without some Vancouver rounder spotting it.

-So when a friend of a friend of these prairie farm folk called an old mining guy to see if he might know someone interested in an old lithium prospect, said mining guy got in the truck and took a long drive to Manitoba.
+So, when a friend of a friend of these prairie farm folks called an old mining guy to see if he might know someone interested in an old lithium prospect, said mining guy got in the truck and took a long drive to Manitoba.
 At least, that’s the story I heard, from the non-company end.

 I also heard, the area is a total swamp.
-That’s something you don’t want to hear, as a mining investor, but the upside is, the place where the old mine was planned is on a rise – a good-sized rise – that has been less affected by rising tides as one might expect over all this time, and likely to still contain what it used to contain.
+That’s something you don’t want to hear, as a mining investor, but the upside is, the place where the dike is exposed and the old mine was planned is on a rise – a good-sized rise – that has been less affected by rising tides as one might expect over all this time, and likely to still contain what it used to contain.

 That makes sense; you can’t plunge a mine shaft into a lake.
 At least, not one that will stick in the summer.

-So the story starts coming together a little more now.
-It explains why QMC got in so cheap, and it explains why nobody came by before this point.
+So, the story starts coming together a little more now.
+It explains why QMC got in so cheaply, and it explains why nobody came by before this point.

 So, next question: QMC raised some money and said they’re going to go prove out that historic data, which is what you’d expect.
 And then they went very quiet, which is what you’d expect.